RimvydopOfficial/RedBox-PC-Emulator/README.md

 # RedBox-PC-Emulator
-RedBox PC Emulator is a QEMU-based emulator for Android.
-It currently supports x86 emulation for android devices.

 # About Development
 My colleagues and team helped create new virtual machines via phone and gave you the opportunity to use our virtual machine app!